 Tuesday 25, April 1916 was a fine, spring day.
 There had been gentle showers earlier, but the land had dried since then, and the rest of week promised to be warm.
 After a disastrous start on Easter Sunday, things had gone as smoothly as could be expected for Irish Volunteer, Lieutenant Richard Mulcahy.
 After reporting … Continue reading The Battle of Ashbourne

 Easter Rising is one of the most momentous Irish rebellions in its long, tortuous and bloody history.
-It caught the British by surprise (despite the Castle knowing all there was to know about the planned exertion) and lasted from April 24th to April 29th, before being defeated by the British Army under General Maxwell.
-It … Continue reading Easter Rising: Sunday
+It caught the British by surprise (despite the Castle knowing all there was to know about the planned exertion) and lasted for five days before being defeated by the British Army under General Maxwell.
+It was concentrated mostly … Continue reading Easter Rising

 Book Review: The Year of Liberty: the History of the Great Irish Rebellion of 1798